AlexReis1313/evolo-preprocessing-pointcloud/README.md

 * Long-range LaserScan: It includes points in a big range of heights (for example: -8m to +8m), but is limited between a ´transition_range´ and a maximum range.
 * Short-range LaserScan: It includes points only above a certain height threshold, up until a ´transition_range´.
 It also considers a minimum range (for example: 1.5m) that eliminates the points belonging to the ego-vehicle.

+# Outputs

 Output LaserScan:
 * Merged LaserScan: Merges the 2 computed LaserScans, by only considering the minimum range measurement between the 2 for each laser beam.
+Topic: `scanner/scan/merged`

+Output PointClouds:
+* Filtered PointCloud before conversion to LaserScan - Topic: `filtered_pointcloud`
+* PointCloud with same information as merged laserScan - Topic: `scanner/scan/pointcloud`

+Output real-time Map:

+LaserScan message that defines the range of the closest obstacle, for each angle interval (with big angle intervals in mind).
+This is meant to be passed as an array of ranges to a Obstacle avoidance algorithm.
+The data used to generate this message is the filtered and Merged LaserScan.
+* Map for Obstacle avoidance algorithm: `map/radial`
+* Same Map, but meant for RVIZ visualization: `map/radial/visual`